Informatievlaanderen/jmeter-runner/README.md

 # Jmeter Runner
+> **Note** that the documentation below is not yet complete.
+Some features (e.g. prometheus, delete confirmation, etc.) are not yet described.
+Please also see the source code for now.

 A small HTTP server to simplify running jmeter tests, follow progress and check the results.

 The server needs only minimal configuration.
 You need to provide a location to store the tests and their results and you need to configure the base URL of the HTTP server.